Painting Techniques

 Slapchop

-Slapchop is a speed-painting workflow that combines zenithal priming with heavy drybrushing and contrast paints.
-The process: prime black, heavy drybrush with grey, lighter drybrush with white, then apply contrast paints over the top.
-The pre-established highlights from the drybrushing show through the translucent contrast paints, giving you a shaded, highlighted result with minimal effort.
-It's become hugely popular for getting armies table-ready quickly.
+A speed-painting workflow: prime black, heavy drybrush grey, lighter drybrush white, then apply contrast paints over the top.
+The drybrushed highlights show through the translucent contrast for a shaded, highlighted result with minimal effort.